 Sorry!!

-GUL is commonly used for estate planning and offers much higher face amounts (death benefits) than simplified issue burial insurance.
+GUL is commonly more used for estate planning and offers much higher face amounts (death benefits) than simplified issue burial insurance.
 The premiums are considerably lower for policies this size and the coverage can be guaranteed to age 121.

 No exam coverage is also available for these larger policies, subject to your age and amount of the policy.

-Remember, burial life insurance should only be based on permanent life insurance to prevent outliving the protection.
+Remember, burial life insurance should only be based on permanent life insurance to prevent outliving the protection

 For seniors, a burial plan should include an appropriate type of life insurance that ensures the needs of your love ones are met regardless of how long you live.

-A Special Note…
+A Special Risk Note…

 Beware of low quality term life insurance products being called burial insurance.
 A number of these policies are very poorly written and expire at age 75 or 80.
 That does not protect the family if it is expired does it?
-Companies like AARP and Globe Life offer term policies that go up in price every five years.
+Companies like New York Life/AARP and Globe Life offer term policies that go up in price every five years.
 Not recommended to those who have a need for term life insurance.

 So Do I Really Need a Burial Policy?

-Burial Insurance is a very affordable type of coverage, but it isn’t for everyone.
+Whole life, burial insurance is a very affordable type of coverage, but it isn’t for everyone.

 It just may not make sense to you to go that route.
 That is ok.

-Some people just have all the financial reserves in place to cover all burial costs, medical bills, outstanding debt and the like.
+Some people are just better off self insuring if they have deeper pockets and have all the financial reserves in place to cover their burial costs, medical bills, outstanding debt and the like.

 With that said